 The Cadetships programme supports employers to develop, mentor, train and grow full-time permanent Māori staff to take on more senior roles within an organisation.

-Your business could receive up to $10,000 to help develop a cadet for at least six months in a permanent role.
+Your business could receive up to $10,000 to help develop a cadet for at least 6 months in a permanent role.

-To apply, your business will need to meet one of the following requirements:
+To apply, your business will need to meet 1 of these requirements:

-- Be one of the targeted national sectors (construction and utilities, business services, transport and logistics, food processing, knowledge-intensive manufacturing, hospitality and tourism, or primary industries (not including forestry).
+- Be 1 of the targeted national sectors.
+These are construction and utilities, business services, transport and logistics, food processing, knowledge-intensive manufacturing, hospitality and tourism, or primary industries not including forestry.

 - Have technological advancement, including adapting and enhancing existing technologies, and use of research and development to improve workplace efficiency and productivity.

 - Operate in a niche/specialised growth market with opportunities for scalability.